 Hosting a virtual event, summit, or online seminar is hard work.
 There’s a lot to organize and a lot you need to be focusing on to ensure everyone has a great experience and the event is a success.
 Of course, you want your investments into the event to pay off.

 However, while you’re going to spend a lot of time focusing on what you need to be doing, it’s important to ensure you’re also considering what you shouldn’t be doing and what to avoid.
-With this in mind, today we’re going to explore the five mistakes you don’t want to make while hosting a virtual event.
+With this in mind, in this article, we’re going to explore the five mistakes you don’t want to make while hosting a virtual event.

 1. Not Planning Suitable Session Times